haxmeister/e-go/doc/ego-query.1.rst

          https://gitweb.gentoo.org/repo/gentoo.git/tree/app-vim/screen

-When the package is also available in Gentoo, the URL to the Gentoo repository is also shown in cyan as you may want to compare Funtoo version with Gentoo's.
+When the package is also available in Gentoo, the URL to the Gentoo repository is also shown in cyan as you may want to compare LiGurOS version with Gentoo's.

 QUERY BUGS